 We are subject to numerous environmental, health and safety laws and regulations, including those governing laboratory procedures, the handling, use, storage, treatment and disposal of hazardous materials and wastes and the cleanup of contaminated sites.
 Our operations involve the use of hazardous and flammable materials, including chemicals and biological and radioactive materials.
 Our operations also produce hazardous waste products.
-We would incur substantial costs as a result of violations of or liabilities under environmental requirements in connection with our operations or property, including fines, penalties and other sanctions, investigation and cleanup costs and third party claims.
+We would incur substantial costs as a result of violations of or liabilities under environmental requirements in connection with our operations and third party claims.
 In the event of contamination or injury resulting from our use of hazardous materials, we could be held liable for any resulting damages, and any liability could exceed our resources.
 We also could incur significant costs associated with civil or criminal fines and penalties.